docpad-archive/documentation/core/debug.html.md

 title: "Debugging"
 ```

-Sometimes things go bad and you need to get into DocPad and work out what's happening.
-A plugin may be not working as expected, content isn't being generated or you're just curious as to how to do it.
-Well for that you'll need to get your debugging on.
+Sometimes things go bad, and you need to get into DocPad and work out what's happening.
+Perhaps a plugin isn't working as expected, or content isn't being generated—or, you're just curious as to how to do it.

+And to do that, you'll need to get your debugging on.

 ## What you'll need